cnjinhao/nana-docs/source/01-Introduction.md

 What is nana::API::exit?
 This is an API provided by Nana.GUI.
 Its prototype is void exit().
 If exit() is called, Nana.GUI destroy all the windows you've created and the exec() will return.
-Member make_event() has a template argument.
-The argument can be a function or a functor with a  `const nana::eventinfo&` parameter or not.
+Member event().click() has a template argument.
+The argument can be a function or a functor with a  `const nana::arg_mouse&` parameter or not.

 Is it right to invoke exit() in an event callback?